sandiumenge/bitcoin-price-prediction-ai_decision_model/README.md

 # Decision-Based Deep Learning for Bitcoin ROI Maximization

+## Overview
-This project explores how **deep learning and Natural Language Processing (NLP)** can be applied to financial decision-making.
-Instead of predicting Bitcoin prices directly, it introduces a **decision-based model** that aims to **maximize Return on Investment (ROI)** by leveraging **Twitter emotion classification**.
+This project explores how **deep learning and Natural Language Processing (NLP)** can improve financial decision-making in volatile markets.
+Instead of predicting Bitcoin prices directly, it introduces a **decision-based model** focused on **maximizing Return on Investment (ROI)**.
+The model leverages **emotion classification from Twitter data** to capture investor psychology and translate it into **Buy, Sell, or Hold** trading signals.

-Traditional approaches often rely on simplified sentiment analysis or regression-style predictions.
-In contrast, this work:
-- Uses **emotion classification** (fear, greed, optimism, anger, etc.) for richer investor psychology signals.
-- Combines these insights with **Bitcoin price and volatility data**.
-- Trains an **LSTM-based model** to recommend **Buy, Sell, or Hold** actions, optimizing directly for ROI.

-## Key Contributions
-- Built a custom pipeline for **data scraping, preprocessing, and labeling** of millions of crypto-related tweets.
-- Developed and fine-tuned **spam/human and emotion classifiers** using **BERTweet**.
-- Designed a **decision-focused deep learning model** trained to outperform standard investment strategies.
-- Demonstrated that emotion-based features lead to **higher ROI and reduced losses** compared to Buy & Hold or sentiment-only models.

-## Results (Highlights)
-- The model consistently **outperformed Buy & Hold** in volatile or bearish markets.
-- Emotion classification proved more informative than binary sentiment, improving decision robustness.
-- ROI-focused training delivered better **investment-oriented outcomes** than traditional price-prediction models.

-*(Insert key visual comparisons here — e.g. model vs Buy & Hold performance, emotion distribution)*

-## Future Directions
-- Scale with **larger, multi-year datasets**.
-- Incorporate **tweet reach/impact metrics** (likes, retweets, followers).
-- Explore **transformer-based decision architectures** for longer-term forecasting.

 ---

-This project highlights how **AI-driven decision models** can leverage social media data to tackle real-world financial challenges, with direct applications in **algorithmic trading, risk management, and behavioral finance**.
+## Data Collection & Scraping
+Since Twitter’s public API access was restricted, the project combined **public datasets** with a **custom scraping pipeline**.
+- Public datasets provided millions of historical tweets, with **Dataset 2 (2021–2022)** as the main source due to its scale and consistent coverage.
+- Additional scraping was implemented using headless browsers, rotating proxies, and query optimizations to bypass rate limits and avoid bans.
+- In total, the processed dataset contained **over 22M tweets** before filtering.

+---

+## Search Queries & Zipf’s Law Estimation
+A key challenge was estimating the **daily tweet volume about Bitcoin**, since Twitter does not provide this directly.
+- Queries were designed with Twitter’s advanced search (e.g., keywords, date ranges, exclusions).
+- To reduce bias, queries were split using **neutral English words** (like *“the”*, *“with”*) with known frequencies.
+- Applying **Zipf’s Law**, the project estimated daily tweet counts by extrapolating from low-probability word queries.
+- This allowed scalable and cost-effective approximations of total daily activity, even when scraping only a subset.

+---

+## Bot & Spam Detection + Emotion Classification
+### Training Dataset via Zero-Shot Labeling
+To create a labeled dataset efficiently, the **DeepSeek API** was used in a **zero-shot approach**:
+- Tweets were automatically classified as **human, bot, or spam**.
+- Human tweets were further labeled with one of **7 emotions**: *Fear, Greed, Optimism, Pessimism, Excitement, Anger, Neutral*.
+- This process labeled **100k tweets** at very low cost, producing a high-quality training dataset.

+### Fine-Tuned Models
+Using this labeled data, two **BERTweet-based models** were trained:
+- **Spam/Bot/Human Classifier** → achieved ~88% accuracy.
+- **Emotion Classifier** → classified across 7 emotions with ~65% accuracy (confusions mostly between similar emotions).

+Both models and datasets are publicly available on Hugging Face.

+---

+## Features & Prediction Model
+The predictive model combines multiple sources of information:
+- **Twitter-derived signals**: daily emotion distributions (smoothed with rolling windows), tweet volume.
+- **Market signals**: Bitcoin historical price changes, volatility (IQR-based), and trend distributions.

+The decision model is built on an **LSTM architecture**:
+- Two LSTM layers (64 and 32 units) capture temporal dependencies.
+- Dropout & L2 regularization prevent overfitting.
+- Final output layer provides **Buy / Sell / Hold** recommendations, directly optimized for **ROI** instead of regression accuracy.

+---

+## Results
+- The model consistently outperformed **Buy & Hold** and random baselines, especially in downtrending markets.
+- While Buy & Hold could lose ~50% in bearish periods, the decision model limited losses to around **–5%**.
+- Emotion classification proved more informative than binary sentiment, confirming that **investor psychology** carries predictive value.